baires/Twitter-style-buttons-with-CSS3-and-Compass/README.md

 Todo
 ====

-* Make a better :hover state
+* Make a better :hover :visited state
 * Find a solution  for IE9 Border-radius and Background Gradient Bleeding
+* Fix the line height in the :before state (Safari)
+* Improve the typo for Safari

 Licence
 =======